 Whose terrible idea was it to make baking a holiday tradition?
 As if there isn’t already enough to do (and eat) this time of year, jeez.
 But honestly, the best part of “baking” Christmas cookies is decorating them, so skip right over the sifting and scooping and get to the fun part already.
 You can either buy plain sugar or gingerbread cookies, or start with a roll of frozen dough (you the best, Pillsbury Doughboy).
 Set out the cookies with some icing (FROM A CAN, of course) and let your kids go wild with sprinkles, red and green sugar, whatever.
 They’ll be so proud of their creations, they’ll even tell everyone how much fun they had “making” them.
 What a great mom you are!

-If kits aren’t your thing, there’s always festive rubber stamp sets (including alphabet sets, which kids love).
-Roll out some butcher or easel paper and keep everyone occupied creating custom family gift wrap.
+Roll out some butcher or easel paper and keep everyone occupied creating custom family gift wrap festive using rubber stamp sets (including alphabet sets, which kids love).
 You’ll look like a domestic goddess when your seasonal sweatshop churns out Christmas cards and personalized gift tags, too.
 And don’t worry about it looking any certain way.
 Anything made by kids is automatically adorable, and that earnest, imperfect look is totally in right now, so just go with it!

 Okay, this one is definitely NOT for the kids, but if you want to make your house smell ah-mazing (you do) while also enjoying some holiday cheer, make mulled wine!
 Just pour a bottle of red (cheap is fine) into a slowcooker or large pot set on the stove’s lowest heat.
 Add cinnamon sticks, cloves, star anise, and orange slices, then sweeten it to taste with sugar or simple syrup.
 It’s really hard to mess up, and while it will be ready in 20 or 30 minutes, you can let it keep simmering for hours.
 That festive aroma will stick around for a while, even once you’ve polished off the wine.